Link

 The same cannot be said for an LLM-based solution to a particular prompt.

-And the thing is, the very fact the LLM code produced today can be different to the code produced yesterday — for the same prompt with the same model — is the essential aspect of the LLM paradigm; it gives the approach both its power and its weakness.
+Code produced today will differ from code produced yesterday for the exact same prompt and model.
+And that non-determinism is the essential aspect of the LLM paradigm; it gives the approach its excitement, its power and its weakness.

 ← Older